borgbase/vorta.borgbase.com/usage/restore.md

 # Restore Files from Backup

+### Prerequisites

+You should think about a future restore scenario before it happens.
+For a successful restore, you need the following:

+- **Repo Passphrase or Keyfile**: This is the most important.
+Always keep a copy of your passphrase (when using a repokey) or keyfile in a safe place, off the source machine.
-**Note:** This article assumes you have Vorta correctly configured and making backups.
+- **Vorta and/or Borg Backup Installation**: This article assumes you have Vorta correctly configured and making backups.
 If you need help with this, please check out the other [Usage](/usage) articles in the sidebar, or visit the [Download](/download) page for different install options.
+- **Access to the Repo**: When using a remote repo, you probably need to set up SSH authentication again.
+For local repos, the hard drive or file share should be accessible.
+This is generally less critical.
+Also note that the private SSH key is only used to connect to the repo and is unrelated to Borg's own encryption.

 ## Step 1 - Launch Vorta